Dawid33/fern/README.md

 ![ir.png](ir.png)

 ## Syntax goals
-This is the syntax I'm aiming for. the grammar isn't fully fleshed out yet so this isn't pareable yet
+This is the syntax I'm aiming for. the grammar isn't fully fleshed out yet so this isn't parseable yet
 ```
 let print = @include("std").print;